astronomer/docs/astro/first-DAG-github-actions.md

 import {siteVariables} from '@site/src/versions';

-Astro is the industry's leading managed service for Apache Airflow.
-You can quickly learn how Astro works by running an Apache Airflow DAG with GitHub Actions.
 This quickstart explains the steps required to deploy an example DAG to Astro and trigger a DAG run with Github Actions.

 Specifically, you will: